Specific name (zoology)

+Etymology

 Historically, specific name referred to the combination of what are now called the generic and specific names.
 Carl Linnaeus, who formalized binomial nomenclature, made explicit distinctions between specific, generic, and trivial names.
 The generic name was that of the genus, the first in the binomial, the trivial name was the second name in the binomial, and the specific the proper term for the combination of the two.
 For example the binomial name of the tiger, Panthera tigris: